apache/cordova-docs/www/docs/en/dev/guide/platforms/osx/index.md

 # OS X Platform Guide

+**NOTICE:** The OS X platform is now deprecated and may be removed from a new version of Cordova.

 This guide shows how to set up your SDK development environment to deploy Cordova apps for OS X computers.
 See the following for more detailed platform-specific information: